infinum/flutter-plugins-locker/README.md

 As you when saving on Android, OS will show prompt and you also need to pass prompt title and cancel.
 - `FlutterLocker.retrieve(key, title, androidCancelTitle`)
 This title is used in both iOS and Android prompt.
+- `FlutterLocker.delete(key)`

 Note:
- - iOS simulator will not show authentication dialog (authentication will always succeed)
+ - iOS only: app will not show authentication dialog when saving (authentication will always succeed)
- - (when encrypting iOS doesn't show dialog?)
+ - iOS only: you can't override password with new one.
+You need the use `delete` first.
  - please follow **Locker's** and **Goldfinger's** setup to prevent any issues.

 iOS: